 With the significant number of terminations that have occurred throughout 2020 due to Covid-19, many employees are asking whether Covid-19 affects their wrongful dismissal rights.

 We have been waiting for the courts to provide guidance on the impact of Covid-19 on wrongful dismissal cases.
 A recent decision gave some initial guidance.

 The Case – Termination before Covid-19

 In Yee v Hudson’s Bay, the Court considered whether Covid-19 should increase the employee’s wrongful dismissal damages and notice period.
 The employee was terminated prior to the start of the Covid-19 pandemic.
-He had held an executive level position and earned a base salary of $162,353 plus additional incentive compensation and pension.
+He had held an executive-level position and earned a base salary of $162,353 plus additional incentive compensation and pension.
 The employee had worked for Hudson’s Bay for 11.65 years.

 The Court held that cases involving employees terminated before the Covid-19 pandemic will not be given the same consideration about the economic situation as those terminated at the beginning of the pandemic.

-Lessons for those with wrongful dismissal cases during Covid-19
+Lessons for those terminated during Covid-19

 We have written many times about wrongful dismissal and how damages are determined for terminated employees.
 Make sure you know your rights before signing anything.